anastasiiakim/PRANC/README.md

 ```
 ./pranc -rprob <species-tree-file-name> <ranked-gene-tree-file-name> <gene-tree-topology-file-name>
 ```
-* ```<ranked-gene-tree-file-name>``` contains one or more gene trees with specified branch lengths in the Newick format.
+* ```<ranked-gene-tree-file-name>``` contains one or more ranked gene trees in the Newick format.
 The taxon names of gene trees should match the taxon names of the corresponding species tree.
 * ```<gene-tree-topology-file-name>``` (optional input file) contains corresponding gene tree topologies (see Examples).
 * The program outputs a species tree topology (*STtopo.txt*) and probabilities of ranked gene tree topologies (*outRankGT.txt*).

 ```
 ./pranc -uprob <species-tree-file-name> <unranked-gene-tree-file-name>
 ```
-* ```<unranked-gene-tree-file-name>``` contains one or more gene trees with specified branch lengths in the Newick format.
+* ```<unranked-gene-tree-file-name>``` contains one or more unranked gene trees in the Newick format.
 The taxon names of gene trees should match the taxon names of the corresponding species tree.
 The program ranks an unranked tree and computes probabilities of corresponding ranked gene trees that share the same unranked topology.
 * The program outputs a species tree topology (*STtopo.txt*), probabilties of unranked gene tree topologies (*unrGT.txt*), and probabilities of ranked topologies (*outUnrGT.txt*).

 ```
 ./pranc -sym <species-tree-file-name> <ranked-gene-tree-file-name>
 ```
-* ```<ranked-gene-tree-file-name>``` contains one or more ranked gene trees with branch lengths in the Newick format.
+* ```<ranked-gene-tree-file-name>``` contains one or more ranked gene trees in the Newick format.
 The taxon names of gene trees should match the taxon names of the corresponding species tree.
 The program ranks an unranked tree and computes probabilities of corresponding ranked gene trees that share the same unranked topology.
 * The program outputs a species tree topology (*STtopo.txt*), probabilties of ranked histories (*hist_probs.txt*), and symbolic probabilities (*out_symbolic.txt*).

 ## Examples